Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Steady states

+With imaginary time HEOMs \cite{doi:10.1063/1.4890441} one obtains equilibrium states of the system by integrating over the imaginary time to the specified temperature.
+The HEOM (\ref{atom-bath-field-heom}) is a real time one, so the initial state has to be propagated (\ref{factorized-initial-conditions}) forward in time until the reduced density matrix cease changing.
+In Fig.~\ref{fig:steady-states} we illustrate steady states of an initially excited TLS interacting with different environments: an HT-Drude bath environment, a stochastic field environment, and the joint environment.

-For a wide range of frequency cut-offs and coupling strengths tested, the stochastic field acting alone brings a TLS to a steady state, where both the excited and the ground states are equally possible.
-In case of the HT-Drude bath environment (the stochastic field is off), the steady states show no dependence on neither the bath frequency cut-off nor the bath coupling strength, which resembles the case of interaction with the stochastic field environment, with additional dependence on the bath temperature (see Fig.~\ref{fig:steady-states}(c)).
-Because in our model the temperature dependence is included perturbatively, we can cover only a small range of temperatures near $\beta=0$.
-In this range the excited state population tends to decrease with the inverse temperature $\beta$, and the degree of the decrease is greater for the RWA interaction Hamiltonian (\ref{HIB-RWA}).
-When $\beta$ approaches zero, steady states of a TLS in the TLS-bath system and in the TLS-stochastic field system become equal.
-In that sense, a stochastic field is equal to an infinite-temperature bath.
+The stochastic field environment brings the TLS to a steady state where both the excited and the ground states are equally possible.
+In case of HT-Drude bath environment (the stochastic field is off), the steady states show no dependence on the bath frequency cutoff and the bath coupling strength.
+It resembles the case of interaction with the stochastic field environment, but with additional dependence on the bath temperature (see Fig.~\ref{fig:steady-states}(c)).
+In our model the temperature dependence is included perturbatively, so we can cover only a small range of temperatures near $\beta=0$.
+The excited state population tends to decrease with the inverse temperature $\beta$ and the slope of the line is greater for the RWA interaction Hamiltonian (\ref{HIB-RWA}).
+When $\beta$ decreases, the distance between the TLS steady states in the bath environment and the TLS steady states in the stochastic field environment becomes smaller.
 The Markovian approximation (\ref{markovian-me}) gives similar results.
-In Fig.~\ref{fig:steady-states}(c) it coincides with the non-RWA line.